 The State Government contribution will take the total investment to $92 million.

 Member for Finniss David Basham praised Liberal candidate for Mayo Georgina Downer for the delivery of the project.

-"Georgina has been a crucial and effective advocate with Federal Minister for Transport, Infrastructure and Regional Development Michael McCormack for the duplication of the Victor Harbor Road and many other local infrastructure projects," Mr Basham said.
+"Georgina has been a crucial and effective advocate with Deputy Prime Minister Michael McCormack, also the Minister for Transport, Infrastructure and Regional Development, for the duplication of the Victor Harbor Road and many other local infrastructure projects," Mr Basham said.